bsheth711/bhe-code-exercise/README.md

 # Implementation Details
 I implemented a segmented Eratosthenes Sieve.
-Primes are cached within the sieve to improve performace of runs within the same context.
+Primes are cached within the sieve to improve performance of runs within the same context.

 Note: Correctly setting maxBlockSize is extremely important: too large and you lose caching benefits and may run in to memory issues.
 Too small and you lose out on CPU optimizations.